-Graduate-lev vel coursework 12
+Graduate-level coursework 12

-PSS 7000 Directed Individual Study in Plant and Soil Sciences 1 3
+PSS 7000 Directed Individual Study in Plant and Soil Sciences 3

-PSS 8811 Seminar 2 1
+PSS 8811 Seminar 1

-ST 8114 Statistical Methods 3 4
+ST 8114 Statistical Methods 4

-Additional 80 000-level coursework 4 10
+Additional 8000-level coursework 10

 Total Hours 30

 - The student must develop a research paper approved by the student's graduate committee.
-A comprehensive examination is required. - An exit seminar describing the thesis research is required as part of the credit hours. - A graduate-level statistics course is required as part of the credit hours.

-The total 8000-level coursework must equal a minimum of 15 hours.
+A comprehensive examination is required. - An exit seminar describing the thesis research is required as part of the credit hours. - A graduate-level statistics course is required as part of the credit hours - The total 8000-level coursework must equal a minimum of 15 hours.